 For two years, I produced films for Johnnie Walker whisky, as part of their McLaren Formula One sponsorship, filming with Jenson Button, Lewis Hamilton, and Mika Hakkinen, at some of the most exciting races on the circuit.
 I travelled to Monaco, Singapore, New Delhi, and Shanghai, filming McLaren supercars on the legendary Monte Carlo streets, exploring Singapore’s iconic architecture, and interviewing Bollywood stars beside the Red Fort at sunset.
 I also managed to enjoy some of the races – the F1 circuit is a crazy place!

-Since then, I have created work for Mazda on the beautiful southern coast of Spain, spent time in Budapest making films with a group of world-class Hungarian skateboarders, and scaled the exquisite snowy peaks of the Swiss alps with Sir Richard Branson, and filmed with Olympic athletes all over the world with Red Bull Media House.
+Since then, I have created work for Mazda on the beautiful southern coast of Spain, spent time in Budapest making films with a group of world-class Hungarian skateboarders, scaled the exquisite snowy peaks of the Swiss alps with Sir Richard Branson, and filmed with Olympic athletes all over the world with Red Bull Media House.

 I enjoy the variety and intensity of my work, collaborating closely with a group of people all united under one common creative aim.
 As any voyeur/writer will understand, I love observing the unexpected situations I find myself in, and the deep, under-the-skin way you get to know a place when you are filming there.
 I’ve been a guest at a family wedding in St. Louis, watched the Monaco Grand Prix from a yacht overlooking that famous corner, been hit in the face by a perfectly-aimed snowball from Sir Richard Branson, and witnessed enough exquisite sunrises to make the early starts almost worthwhile!